Grade Reporting Schedules can now be found on the Academic Calendar.

 • Midterm Grading

-• Midterm grading will become available approximately two weeks after the start of classes.
+• Midterm grading will become available approximately two weeks after the start of classes for the full term.

-• Prior to the last day to drop a class with a grade of “W”, all grades of “F” (or “NC”) submitted with a reason of Stopped Attending or Never Attended will be visible to the student as their midterm grades through myBama, but will not be reflected on the transcript.
+• Prior to the last day to drop a class with a grade of “W”, all submitted non-attendance grades of “FN”, “FS”, “NN”, and “NS” will be visible to the student as their midterm grades through myBama, but will not be reflected on the transcript.
 During this time period, students will still have the opportunity to drop the class with a grade of “W” through myBama.

-• Following the last day to drop a class with a grade of “W”, all grades of “F” (or “NC”) submitted with a reason of Stopped Attending or Never Attended will be reflected on the transcript as the student’s final grade for the class.
-The reason will not be shown on the transcript.
+• Following the last day to drop a class with a grade of “W”, midterm grading will be disabled and all submitted non-attendance grades of “FN”, “FS”, “NN”, and “NS” will be converted to “F” (or “NC”, where applicable) and reflected on the transcript as the student’s final grade for the class.

 • Final Grading

-• Following the end of the grading period, all grades of “F” (or “NC”), regardless of reason, will be reflected on the transcript as the student’s final grade for the class.
-The reason will not be shown on the transcript.
+• Following the end of the grading period, all submitted non-attendance grades of “FN”, “FS”, “NN”, and “NS” will be converted to “F” (or “NC”, where applicable) and reflected on the transcript as the student’s final grade for the class.

 Student Impact

-• The Office of the University Registrar does not adjust student registration based on the assignment of failing grades with a reason of Stopped Attending or Never Attended.
+• The Office of the University Registrar does not adjust student registration based on the assignment of non-attendance grades.

-• No tuition adjustments will be made for students who receive a failing grade for reasons of Stopped Attending or Never Attended unless they have properly withdrawn from that course within the established refund dates as published.
+• No tuition adjustments will be made for students who receive a non-attendance grade unless they have properly withdrawn from that course within the established refund dates as published.

 • All grades of “F”, regardless of the reason for which they are assigned, will be punitive in regards to GPA.
 Grades of “NC” will continue to be non-punitive.